GoogleChrome/developer.chrome.com/site/en/blog/welcome/index.md

 developer.chrome.com will remain as the home of Chrome's Extension and Web Store documentation.
-Over the coming weeks and months, we'll also be bringing a variety of new and migrated Chrome-specific content to the domain: including the popular "What's new in Chrome" series and the DevTools documentation.
+Over the coming weeks and months, we'll also be bringing a variety of new and migrated Chrome-specific content to the domain: including the popular ["What's new in Chrome"](https://developers.google.com/web/updates/2020/11/nic87) series and the [DevTools documentation](https://developers.google.com/web/tools/chrome-devtools).

-We'd also love for you to keep up with content by subscribing to this site in your favourite RSS reader.
+We'd also love for you to keep up with content by [subscribing to this site](/feeds/all.xml) in your favourite RSS reader.

-## Chrome releases

-developer.chrome.com aims to be your central source for information related to each new Chrome release.
-While fairly spartan for now, our [Tags page](/tags/) lists information tagged with the relevant upcoming Chrome release—we'll be including articles on major changes that will affect you if you're specifically targeting Chrome.
-This might include changes to Chrome's extensions APIs, or a change in the way Chrome works relative to other browsers or web standards themselves.

 ## Extensions